CompEvol/beast2/release/common/README.txt

     -help Print this information and stop
     -version Print version and stop
-    -strictversions Use only package versions as specified in the 'required' attribute
+    -strictversions Use only package versions as specified in the 'required' attribute -D attribute-value pairs to be replaced in the XML, e.g., -D "arg1=10,arg2=20"

 For example:

      java -jar lib/beast.jar -seed 123456 -overwrite input.xml